apjanke/npxutils-apj-wip-01/doc-project/Developer Notes.md

 * "Matlab", not "MATLAB"
   * Yes, we know "MATLAB" is the official styling; we just don't like it.
 * Oxford commas
+* Full stops (periods) at the end of list items that are sentences or similar

 ### Code Style